sq8vps/aprx-simplewebstat/README.md

 Usually you can find it under /var/log/aprx/aprx-rf.log.
 Incorrect path will make the script unable to work.

-This was the only required step and now software should work.
+This was the only required step and now the software should work.

 It's recommended to set also another settings: